The Mail.ru virus

-By definition, what is causing the constant redirects to go.mail.ru can be classified as Browser Hijacker – which is quite different from ransomware – a type of software that floods your system with ads.
+By definition, what is causing the constant redirects to Mail.ru can be classified as Browser Hijacker – which is quite different from ransomware – a type of software that floods your system with ads, Searchmine.net and Saltjs.01bd.ru also work in a similar.
 While most of them function is a similar manner, their diversity of techniques employed amplify their success rate.
 Most developers have mastered this art of social engineering – to make you click on one of the ads – subsequently generating income for the creators and leading you to a dangerous location on the web which can further rob you of your own money, usually done by being offered incredible deals for products and services.

 The websites you are led to upon interaction with the ads are, most of the time, made poorly and lacking in quality compared to other commercial sites.
 They usually contain some sort of a product or service – in other words – various methods to snatch your money with the false premise that you will receive what you payed for.
 The developers will make every attempt to utilize social engineering to lure you into believing what they want to tell or offer / give you.
 They also sometimes possess the ability to use the Browser Hijacker software in question to gather browser related data that relays a lot of information about you, your browsing habits, history of sites visited and more.
 They use what they learn about you to supply ads that suit your preferences.
 They can seem really tempting and realistic – showing something you’ve been looking for in a long time at an affordable price – for example.
 Nevertheless, the chances of you receiving a legitimate offer are slim to none.
 Do not be fooled by what you see.
 These are only attempts to deceive you into interacting with the ads – and as a result generate income for the developers by simply clicking on the ads – also referred to as pay-per-click advertising.

-Once Browser Hijacker that redirects you to go.mail.ru gets inside your PC, the first thing you may notice is a heightened resource usage.
+Once Browser Hijacker that redirects you to Mail.ru gets inside your PC, the first thing you may notice is a heightened resource usage.
 This can be inspected by visiting the task manager – and to an extent the resource monitor – which can be accessed through the performance tab of the task manager.
 Parameters such as CPU utilization or RAM usage can be affected by it, although most of the time the change is negligible.
 What you definitely do notice, are the ads that are now filling your browser.
 They can assume different shapes and sizes, but they serve the same purpose – to make you click on them.
 You can view a short summary of the general variations of ads:

 - Banners.
 These fellas reside at the sides of the page.
 They are the least obstructive from the bunch, but compensate with their larger size and amount – sometimes covering the entire white space of the page.